-POLS 101 Introduction to Political Science
+POLS 101 - Introduction to Political Science

 The science of politics and of the major institutions, processes and theories of modern government.
-Comparison of democratic and totalitarian systems.
-Focuses on the United States and selected foreign political systems.
+Comparison of democratic and

-POLS 111 American Government
+POLS 111 - American Government

-The Constitution, the federal system and democracy, the presidency, Congress and the Supreme Court, political parties and special interest groups: how they work, and the decisions they make.
+The Constitution, the federal system and democracy, the presidency, Congress and the Supreme Court, political parties and special acquire job hunting and career development skills.